Elmore delay: Techniques to reduce Elmore delay

 where ε_{0} is the permittivity and d is the separation distance.

 To effectively reduce Elmore delay, the wire geometry can be optimized as shown in Fig.3..
 A commonly used technique is wire tapering, where the wire’s cross-sectional area is larger near the driver and tapers down towards the load.
 This design balances the trade-off between resistance and capacitance, minimizing their combined effect and reducing overall delay more efficiently.

 Fig.3.
 Tapered wire connecting driver (root) and load (sink).

 Limitations of delay optimization techniques

 With shrinking semiconductor technology nodes, the number of metal layers available for routing increases.
-However, routing signals from the upper metal layers down to the silicon to insert buffers requires multiple via's.
-These via's consume valuable routing resources, introduce additional parasitic' s along the path, and can block other signal routes, leading to congestion.
+However, routing signals from the upper metal layers down to the silicon to insert buffers requires multiple vias.
+These vias consume valuable routing resources, introduce additional parasitics along the path, and can block other signal routes, leading to congestion.

 Similarly, wire tapering can cause routing congestion and poor track utilization because the varying cross-sectional area reduces available routing space.
 This non-uniformity makes it difficult to route other wires in the remaining spacing.
 Additionally, for interconnects related to power delivery, the thinner wire sections introduced by tapering increase the risk of electromigration, which may lead to physical wire damage and long-term reliability issues.